fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/fellowship-formation-bidding.md

 It's up to the individual to manage their commitments and time effectively across different projects.

 This flexibility promotes a dynamic ecosystem where talent can contribute to multiple initiatives based on their expertise and interests.

+# Fellowship formation and Bidding

+In this critical juncture of the PoLN protocol, potential fellowships come together, drawing from varied expertise to answer project RFPs.

+By staking tokens as a sign of their commitment and crafting strategic bids, they compete for the initiator's approval.

+This process, encompassing submission, negotiation, and competitive selection, ultimately leads to the start of the project.
+Embedded within this mechanism is a continuous feedback loop, promoting iterative enhancement and deepening trust within the ecosystem.

 ## Staking & Skin in the Game